 One last thing you should do is to keep yourself informed.
 To help you and other business owners, we created a content hub that lists a myriad of articles that can help you survive this crisis.

 Options To Getting Cash For Your Business

 The free cash flow formula will help you determine the right loan amount.
-Obtaining cash for your business can be a key ingredient in helping you expand or work through unexpected events that come up.
+Obtaining cash for your business can be a crucial ingredient in helping you expand or work through unexpected events that come up.
 Regardless of your case, there are many options available to you.
 Depending on why the cash is needed, and how much your free cash flow formulas says you require, there are several options for obtaining capital, which we’ll divide into two major categories:

 Short-term Revolving Lines